js-works/js-hyperscript/README.md

 # js-hyperscript
 *js-hyperscript* provides a helper function to simplfy the creation of virtual UI trees nodes.<br>
 It's a pure JavaScript alterative to JSX.
+Many thanks to the teams of "react-hyperscript", "hiccups" and "reagent" for the inspiration.

 Currently adapters for the following UI libraries are available: